+June 2009: Treadwell & Rollo excavated three test pits within the mapped limits of the landslide and logged the depth and configuration of the failure surface within those excavations as set forth in their April 14, 2009 proposal (Ref.
+5).
+The failure surface is identified at depths ranging from approximately 4 to 25 feet within the test pits.

+Sept 2009:

-- June 2009: Treadwell & Rollo excavated three test pits within the mapped limits of the landslide and logged the depth and configuration of the failure surface within those excavations.
-The failure surface is identified at depths ranging from approximately 4 to 25 feet within the test pits. - Sept 2009: A Draft EIR for the Highland Estates project is prepared for the County of San Mateo and circulated for review and comment.
-The Draft EIR indicates the grading activities associated with the development of Lots 5 through 8 will include a total of 1,000 cubic yards of cut and 1,000 cubic yards of fill.
-As such, no net import or export of soil is indicated that would otherwise require truck trips to haul that material. - Dec 2009: The Final EIR for the Highland Estates project is submitted to the County of San Mateo.
+A Draft EIR for the Highland Estates project is prepared for the County of San Mateo and circulated for review and comment.
+The Draft EIR indicated the grading activities associated with the development of Lots 5 through 8 would include a total of 1,000 cubic yards of cut and 1,000 cubic yards of fill.
+As such, no net import or export of soil was indicated that would otherwise require truck trips to haul that material.

+Dec 2009:

+The Final EIR for the Highland Estates project is submitted to the County of San Mateo.
 The Final EIR indicates the grading activities associated with the development of Lots 5 to 8 will include a total of 4,700 cubic yards of cut and 700 cubic yards of fill.
 These quantities indicate 4,000 cubic yards of excavated soil would need to be exported from the Lot 4 to 8 area.
 A typical haul track can carry 12 cubic yards of material.
-As such, the removal of 4,000 cubic yards of material would require approximately 333 round trip truck trips. - April 2010: The Final EIR is approved and certified by the County.
+As such, the removal of 4,000 cubic yards of material would require approximately 333 round trip truck trips.

+April 2010:

+The Final EIR is approved and certified by the County.
 Both the Draft and Final EIRs contained provisions for mitigating the potential geologic impacts associated with the project.
 These included the requirement to complete a "site-specific, design-level geotechnical investigation" prior to the approval of the proposed building construction.

+Oct 2015:

-- Oct 2015: Cornerstone Earth Group issues a report on an Updated Geotechnical Investigation for Highland Estate Lots 5 through 11.
-This investigation was presumably to provide compliance with the requirements of the EIR and provide geotechnical parameters for the development of the lots.
-It is significant to note that no additional subsurface exploration was performed at Lots 5 through 8 in conjunction with this investigation. - Sept 2018: Improvement plans for Lots 5 to 8 are prepared by BKF Engineers.
+Cornerstone Earth Group issues a report on an Updated Geotechnical Investigation for Highland Estate Lots 5 through 11.
+The purpose of this investigation was presumably to provide compliance with the requirements of the EIR and provide geotechnical parameters for the development of the lots.
+As shown in Figure 14, Lot 11 is located approximately 350 feet to the northeast of Lots 5 through 8.
+The additional subsurface data collected at Lot 11 would not provide insight into the subsurface conditions at Lots 5 through 8.
+It is significant to note that no additional subsurface exploration was performed at Lots 5 through 8 in conjunction with this investigation.

+Sept 2018:

+Improvement plans for Lots 5 to 8 are prepared by BKF Engineers.
 These plans indicate a total of 8,020 cubic yards of cut for the four lots along with a total of 130 cubic yards of fill.
 Accounting for cut material that will be replaced as fill, these plans appear to indicate a total planned export of 4,680 cubic yards of soil.
-The export of this volume of material would require approximately 390 truck trips. - May 2021: The previously referenced Final EIR Addendum is submitted to the County.
+The export of this volume of material would require approximately 390 truck trips.

+May 2021: The previously referenced Final EIR Addendum is submitted to the County.
 This document appears to indicate the Lot 5 to 8 grading will involve a total of 8,110 cubic yards of cut and 320 cubic yards of fill with the net export of 7,790 cubic yards of soil.
-The Addendum notes that approximately 650 truck trips.
+The Addendum notes that approximately 650 truck trips would be required.